shadownite133/BunOS/README.md

 # BunOS
-> [!WARNING]
-> Use bun-stat instead of modified neofetch script, place in /usr/bin and call using "bun-stat"
 ## This is the official BunOS Linux Distro Repo, hosting the ISO and Installation guides and resources
 BunOS is a Ubuntu-derived OS for x86_64 Computers.
 # My Inspiration